wronco/merchantprotector-gem/README.md

 ### Then configure the gem

 Create the file ```config/initializers/merchantprotector.rb``` to hold the configuration values (currently just your access token).
 If you want your Merchant Protector API key outside of your repo (recommended!) use an environment variable:

 ```bash
 Merchantprotector.configure do |config|
   config.api_token = ENV['MERCHANTPROTECTOR_API_TOKEN']
 end
 ```

-For Heroku users, set the environment variable using the heroku CLI
+Heroku users can set the environment variable using the heroku CLI

 ```bash
 $ heroku config:add MERCHANTPROTECTOR_API_TOKEN=YOUR_API_TOKEN